ydb-platform/ydb-ansible/README.md

     ```bash
     ansible-galaxy collection install ydb-ansible-X.Y.tar.gz
     ```
+1. In the new subdirectory, create the `ansible.cfg` file using the [provided example](examples/common/ansible.cfg).
 1. Create the `inventory` directory, and the `inventory/50-inventory.yaml`, `inventory/99-inventory-vault.yaml` files.
 These files contain the host list, installation configuration and secrets to be used.
-The example files are provided: [inventory.yaml](examples/common/50-inventory.yaml), [inventory-vault.yaml](examples/common/99-inventory-vault.yaml).
+The example files are provided: [inventory.yaml](examples/common/inventory/50-inventory.yaml), [inventory-vault.yaml](examples/common/inventory/99-inventory-vault.yaml).
+1. Create the [Ansible Vault](https://docs.ansible.com/ansible/latest/vault_guide/vault_managing_passwords.html) password file as `ansible_vault_password_file`, with the password to protect the sensible secrets.
+1. Encrypt `inventory/99-inventory-vault.yaml` with `ansible-vault encrypt inventory/99-inventory-vault.yaml` command.
+To edit this file use command `ansible-vault edit inventory/99-inventory-vault.yaml`.
 1. Prepare the cluster configuration file [according to the instructions in the documentation](https://ydb.tech/en/docs/deploy/manual/deploy-ydb-on-premises#config), and save it to the `files` subdirectory.
 Omit the `actor_system_config` section - it will be added automatically.
 1. Deploy the static nodes and initialize the cluster by running the `run-install-static.sh` script.
 Ensure that the playbook has completed successfully, diagnose and fix execution errors if they happen.
 1. Create at least one database [according to the documentation](https://ydb.tech/en/docs/deploy/manual/deploy-ydb-on-premises#create-db).
 Multiple databases may run on the single cluster, each requiring the YDB dynamic node services to handle the requests.
 To create the database using the Ansible playbook, use the `run-create-database.sh` script.
 Use the `ydb_dbname` and `ydb_database_groups` variables to configure the desired database name and the initial number of storage groups in the new database.